VinceKLW/rumiere/README.md

 | ------------ | ------------- |
 | React        | Netlify       |

-> ⚙️ *Optional backend (e.g., for bookings or product management) can be added later.*

 ## 🚀 Getting Started (For Developers)

 To run this project locally: